What is Preservation Rhinoplasty?

 • Preservation of the upper lateral cartilages

-Upper lateral cartilage preservation means that the hump is taken down from below the nose and the nose collapses into the airway.
-This approach has been used in the 1950’s but was determined to have inconsistent results.
+Upper lateral cartilage preservation means that the hump is taken down from below the nose, and the nose collapses into the airway.
+This approach was used in the 1950s but was determined to have inconsistent results.

 The main benefit of this approach is less swelling to the bridge of the nose and theoretically improved nasal dorsal lines from the front view.